PetterTech/blog/content/posts/2016-05-26-powershell-creating-strong-passwords.md

  }
  ```

-This means that as long as the password created doesn&#8217;t comply with the regex, it creates a new one.
+This means that as long as the password created doesn't comply with the regex, it creates a new one.

 And guess what?
 It can also be written as a one-liner: